alexeyignatiev/xreason/README.md

-# XPlainer
+# XReason (former XPlainer)

-A set of Python scripts for explaining boosted tree models.
-The implementation targets tree ensembles trained with [XGBoost](https://xgboost.ai/) and supports computing subset- and cardinality-minimal *global* explanations using on the [abduction-based approach](https://arxiv.org/abs/1811.10656) proposed recently.
+A set of Python scripts for reasoning about explanations of machine learning models.
+Concretely, the implementation targets tree ensembles trained with [XGBoost](https://xgboost.ai/) and supports computing subset- and cardinality-minimal *rigorous* explanations using on the [abduction-based approach](https://arxiv.org/abs/1811.10656) proposed recently.

 ## Getting Started

-Before using XPlainer, make sure you have the following Python packages installed:
+Before using XReason, make sure you have the following Python packages installed:

 * [Anchor](https://github.com/marcotcr/anchor)
 * [anytree](https://anytree.readthedocs.io/)